 >> Free emergency communications planning template

-Getting the message out following an emergency situation presents many challenges.
-First, it's
+out following an emergency situation presents many challenges.
+First, it's necessary to prepare

 EIGHT THINGS YOUR EMERGENCY COMMUNICATIONS PLAN MUST DO